Skip to page content

 Trauma and Resiliency within the Latinx community, trauma among victims/survivors of domestic abuse and/or sexual assault, and the immigrant community

-Jocelyn is currently an Academic Coach for the College of Agriculture under the Division of Academic Enhancement.
+Jocelyn is currently an Academic Coach for the College of Agriculture under the Office for Student Success and Achievement.
 She also provides bilingual therapy for the Latinx community at La Clinica in LaK’ech in Athens, GA.

 Alejandra Martínez